kai9877/Revision-2.0-Driving-Style-Analysis-Using-Drving-Patterns-with-Bayesian-Approaches/README.md

    Unix likes system can not work for 100%.
 Mainly questions are about library 'pyhsmm'.
 Please check [the documentation](https://github.com/mattjj/pyhsmm)

+**Version 2.0 can be done in one week or even 24 hour if you are familiar with coding languages**
 ----------------------------------------------------------------

 ## Easy Introduction